uc-cdis/compose-services/README.md

 If you are using MacOS, you may run into an error with the default MacOS OpenSSL config not including the configuration for v3_ca certificate generation.
 You can refer to the solution on [this Github issue](https://github.com/jetstack/cert-manager/issues/279) on a related issue on Jetstack's cert-manager.

 This Docker Compose setup also requires Google API Credentials in order for the fence microservice to complete its authentication.
-If you have Google API credentials set up already that you would like to use with the local gen3 Docker Compose setup, simply add `https://localhost/user/login/google/login/` OR `https://YOUR_REMOTE_MACHINE_DOMAIN/user/login/google/login/` to your Authorized redirect URIs in your credentials and copy your client ID and client secret from your credentials to the 'google_client_secret' and 'google_client_id' fields in the `Secrets/fence-config.yaml` file.
+If you have Google API credentials set up already that you would like to use with the local gen3 Docker Compose setup, simply add `https://localhost/user/login/google/login/` OR `https://YOUR_REMOTE_MACHINE_DOMAIN/user/login/google/login/` to your Authorized redirect URIs in your credentials and copy your client ID and client secret from your credentials to the 'client_secret' and 'client_id' fields in the `Secrets/fence-config.yaml` under `OPENID_CONNECT` and `google`.

  If you do not already have Google API Credentials, follow the steps below to set them up.
 See image below for example on a sample Google account.